 MBA programs at US business schools typically have an application fee.
-Fees range from $0 to $275, with the average fee being around $200.
+Application Fee range from $0 to $275, with most business schools’ application fees being around $200.
 While this may seem like a minor expense, the cost of applying to multiple schools can add up quickly.
 For example, if you apply to 10 programs, you would need to pay a total of $2000 in application fees.

 In this article, we’ll look at the MBA application fees of the best business schools, 8 ways to apply for free or cheaply, and the application fees that top business schools like Harvard, Booth, Kellogg, MIT Sloan, Yale, Michigan Ross, Duke Fuqua, and many more charge for their full-time MBA programs.

 Additionally, you’ll learn about the two business schools that don’t charge an application fee.

 - MBA application fee for the 2023 admissions

 - How to secure an MBA application fee waiver – 8 ways

 - MBA application fee waiver policies of business schools

 - Stanford GSB

 - UC Berkeley-Haas

 - Yale SOM